BlueScriptsAndDies/CLI-Combat-Game/README.md

 # Movements

-Currently there are only "W" to move forward,"S" to move backwards and "F" to fight.
+Currently there are "W" to move forward,"S" to move backwards and "F" to fight.